fenquen/leveldb/doc/index.md

 ## Comparators

 The preceding examples used the default ordering function for key, which orders bytes lexicographically.
-You can however supply a custom comparator when opening a database.
+You can however supply a custom internalKeyComparator when opening a database.
 For example, suppose each database key consists of two numbers and we should sort by the first number, breaking ties by the second number.
 First, define a proper subclass of `leveldb::Comparator` that expresses these rules: